mariliacmachado/Low-Scale-Crime-in-Berlin-Project/README.md

 The dataset file is 124,093 bytes.

 ## Tableau Presentation
 I presented my analysis, findings and recommendations on Tableau, which can be seen [here](https://public.tableau.com/views/Task6_7_-FinalDashboard/FinalPresentation?:language=pt-BR&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+This storyboard doesn’t contain every step I took as part of the analysis — only those relevant to the final results.